 Ongoing Training For Engineers

-Our developers and software test engineers are continually seeking to stay on top of the latest and greatest techniques for writing highly accessible applications.
-We share information across the teams internally and work with our 3rd party vendors to stay on top of implementing A11y in latest technology platforms.
+Our developers and software test engineers are staying on top of the latest and greatest techniques for writing accessible applications.
+We share information across the teams internally and work with our 3rd party vendors to implement accessibility in our latest technology platforms.